To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The SACP's Blade Nzimande has warned that former president Nelson Mandela's legacy was being used against the party to discredit it.
+Without making direct reference to the Democratic Alliance, but referring to "those in the Western Cape", the SACP's Blade Nzimande this weekend that the former president's legacy was being used against the party to discredit it.

 Others were laying claim to Nelson Mandela's legacy and using it against the SA Communist Party and its allies, party secretary general Blade Nzimande said on Sunday.